 Today’s clean-diesel engines, like the DD5 and DD8, are also a breath of fresh air for school bus maintenance technicians.
 They offer some of the longest service intervals in the industry and easy access to oil and fuel filters.
 But the most highly anticipated feature is the new advanced variable cam-phasing technology.
 This state-of-the-art feature helps increase exhaust temperatures for effective DPF regeneration in all conditions.
 The result is efficient aftertreatment system performance, decreased aftertreatment maintenance issues, increased engine efficiency, fuel economy and, most importantly, reduced emissions.

-Both engines will include the Detroit™ Connect Virtual Technician℠ remote diagnostic system.
+Both engines will include the Detroit™ Connect Virtual Technician℠ remote diagnostic service.
 Virtual Technician is a game-changer in the school bus industry.
-This state-of-the-art telematics system helps fleet managers make informed maintenance decisions, so buses are serviced only when necessary.
-Virtual Technician, with the backing of the experts at the Detroit Customer Support Center, provides engine diagnostics and fault code access with the most in-depth information available so buses are repaired as quickly and accurately as possible, improving uptime and decreasing costs.
+Virtual Technician will help you make informed maintenance decisions, so you only service your buses when needed.
+When one of your buses has to go into the shop, Virtual Technician, with the backing of the experts at the Detroit Customer Support Center, will provide access to in-depth diagnostic information to get your bus repaired as quickly and accurately as possible, improving uptime.

 With innovative technology, school districts, which already know and love diesel, can look forward to an exciting future of powerful, proven, reliable and clean diesel engines.